 With 12 months (or more) of information, you can examine how your monthly income changes over time and look for seasonal patterns.
 Your business might experience a slump after the holidays, for example, or during the hot summer months.
-Knowing about these seasonal changes will ensure that you can prepare in advance for the leaner months, saving back some money from the month before.
+Knowing about these seasonal changes will ensure that you can prepare in advance for the leaner months, and give yourself a financial cushion.

-The second step in creating a budget is to add up all of your fixed costs.
+The second step in creating a business budget is to add up all of your fixed costs.
 The term fixed costs applies to any cost that is necessary on a recurring basis for the operation of your business.
 Fixed costs might occur daily, weekly, monthly, or even yearly, so make sure to get as much data as you can.

 Examples of fixed costs within your business might include:

 Your small business is unique and will have different fixed costs than what’s described here.
 Take a few minutes to note of other fixed costs that might be associated for your business.